 Christian Caddell as a Witch-pricker

-Christian Caddell, now “John Dickson” turned up in Elgin in March 1662.
+Christian Caddell, now “John Dickson, a burgess from Forfar” turned up in Elgin in March 1662.
 John Innes, the Baillie of Spynie signed her up.
 Her contract was six shillings per day for maintenance and £6 Scots per witch with the mark.
 At that time, the ordinary wage for a man was one shilling per day.
 Christian was contracted for one year.
 She conducted her business far and wide and made it as far north as Tain in the Highlands.

 Christian Caddell and Isobel Gowdie